mwhickson/tuipod/README.md

 - `TAB` and `SHIFT`+`TAB` will move the cursor focus between sections (e.g. search, podcast list, and episode list)
 - `CTRL`+`Q` will quit the application
 - `CTRL`+`P` will show the textual command palette
+- when a podcast is selected:
+  - `S` will subscribe to the podcast
+  - `U` will unsubscribe from the podcast
 - when an episode is selected:
   - `I` will show the episode information
   - `SPACE` will toggle between episode playing/paused state